-DOORWAYS emergency housing serves individuals and families affected by HIV who are presently homeless or in need of emergency shelter.
+DOORWAYS emergency housing has served a never-ending group of individuals and families affected by HIV who are homeless or in need of emergency shelter.
 The majority report zero income at intake, however, some are in low-wage jobs, often part-time.
 These “working poor” live paycheck to paycheck.
 One disruption in income or in their temporary housing situation may lead to homelessness.

 Clients gain access to basic needs such as food and resources to manage HIV and other chronic illnesses associated with poverty and homelessness.
 Our coordinators focus on sources of income, starting with enrollment in temporary benefit programs.
 Those able to work will receive employment counseling and access to job training/apprenticeship programs.
 Those unable to work may need to apply for disability income.